 When it is warm outside, one of the best things to do in northern Georgia is to go for a ride down the Chattahoochee River.
-Cool River Tubing Company provides the perfect way to enjoy the sights and sounds of Helen, GA; tubing all the while and staying nice and cool in the water.
+Cool River Tubing Company provides the perfect way to enjoy the sights and sounds of Helen, Georgia; tubing all the while and staying nice and cool in the water.
 You will also enjoy bonding with your family and friends.
 Just don't forget your sunblock!

-Soar through the breathtaking mountains of North Georgia on an exhilarating zipline ride.
-There are several zipline operators to choose from including Zip n Time, Sunburst Stables, and North Georgia Canopy Tours.
+Soar through the breathtaking mountains of north Georgia on an exhilarating zipline ride.
+There are several zip line operators to choose from including Zip n Time, Sunburst Stables, and North Georgia Canopy Tours.
 Each operator offers different packages and maintains specific requirements.
 Check online before you make your reservation to ensure you are choosing the perfect tour for your entire group.

 Visiting The Helen Georgia Area During The Fall

 One of the most lovely times of the year to visit northern Georgia is in the autumn.
-With a gorgeous backdrop of colorful, changing leaves and the crisp, fresh fall air you will feel total serenity.
+With a gorgeous backdrop of colorful, changing leaves and the crisp, fresh fall air.
+You will feel total serenity.

 Fall Things To Do

-Here are several of the best things to do in the fall in Northern Georgia.
+Here are several of the best things to do in the fall in northern Georgia.

 The weather in North Georgia can be unpredictable in the fall months.
-You may likely have a day of warm gorgeous sun followed by overcast skies with a chance of rain.
-Regardless of the weather there are many different antique shops in the Helen area where you can search for treasures.
+You may likely have a day of warm, gorgeous sun followed by overcast skies with a chance of rain.
+Regardless of the weather, there are many different antique shops in the Helen area where you can search for treasures.
 The Nacoochee Village Antique Mall is famous for its eclectic antiques that you can't find anywhere else.

 North Georgia Corn Maze